canarybit/cc-docs/docs/inspector.md

 ### NVIDIA GPU
-NVIDIA GPU Confidential Computing is an initiative that enables secure processing of sensitive data and application on GPUs, ensuring that the data or applicaton remains protected during computation.
+NVIDIA GPU Confidential Computing enables secure processing of sensitive data and application on GPUs, ensuring that the data or applicaton remains protected during computation.

 The verification for the NVIDIA GPU attestation request is performed using the [GPU attestation tool](https://github.com/canarybit/gpu-attestation).